How to use Zepbound 101

-- Zepbound comes in a single-dose pen that requires no mixing.
-There's no need to see or handle the needle.
+- A single-dose pen.
+There's no need to see or handle the needle of the pen

 Prep for Zepbound